Brujeria (band)

 Brujeria (/es/) is an American extreme metal band formed in Los Angeles, California in 1989.
-The band has Spanish lyrics with topics such as Satanism, anti-Christianity, sex, immigration, narcotics smuggling, and politics.
-Brujeria portrays Mexican imagery, with several members being Hispanic and Latino Americans, while the band's name stands for brujería (Spanish for "witchcraft").
+The band's Spanish lyrics deal with immigration, narcotics smuggling, and politics.
+Brujeria portrays Mexican imagery, with several members being Hispanic and Latino Americans, while the band's name derives from brujería (Spanish for "witchcraft").

-Brujeria alumni include Raymond Herrera, as well as Billy Gould, Nick Barker, Jeff Walker and Shane Embury.
+Former Brujeria members include Raymond Herrera, Billy Gould, Nick Barker, Jeff Walker and Shane Embury.
 They perform under pseudonyms and portray themselves as a Latino band consisting of drug lords, concealing their identities due to being wanted by the FBI.
 In videos and photographs of the band, they are shown wearing bandanas, balaclavas, serapes, and are often shown wielding machetes.

 History

 Formation and early releases (1989–1992)

-Brujeria was formed at a party in 1989 in the spirit of creating a grindcore and death metal band representative of the Latino/Chicano community.
-Its members, the guitarist Dino Cazares, Jello Biafra, drummer Pat Hoed, bass guitarist Billy Gould and vocalist Juan Brujo, used pseudonyms as most were in other known bands.
+Brujeria was formed at a party in 1989 with the goal of creating a grindcore and death metal band representative of the Latino/Chicano community.
+Its members, guitarist Dino Cazares, Jello Biafra, drummer Pat Hoed, bass guitarist Billy Gould and vocalist Juan Brujo, used pseudonyms as most were in other known bands.

 Their first single, "¡Demoniaco!", was released in 1990.
-In 1992, "Machetazos" was released and with it came the band's first line-up change.
-Jello Biafra departed the group, Pinche Peach was introduced as an additional vocalist and Raymond Herrera took on the drums; Pat Hoed, the band's former drummer, became a second vocalist.
+In 1992, "Machetazos" was released.
+Jello Biafra departed the group, Pinche Peach< was introduced as an additional vocalist, and Raymond Herrera took over drums while Pat Hoed, the band's former drummer, became a second vocalist.
 "Machetazos" and "El Patrón" (1994) were produced and distributed through Jello Biafra's record label Alternative Tentacles.

 The band was criticized from its inception for its lyrics about drugs, sex and Satanism.
-These topics, while the subjects of many other death metal acts, were inspired by the actions of Adolfo Constanzo, Cuban-American-born Mexican drug smuggler, practitioner of Palo Mayombe and serial killer.
+These topics, characteristic of many other death metal acts, were inspired by Adolfo Constanzo, a Cuban-American-born Mexican drug smuggler, practitioner of Palo Mayombe and serial killer.

 Matando Güeros and controversy (1993–1994)

-Controversy was created by the cover of their first album Matando Güeros (1993), which featured a severed head being held by a hand.
-Subsequently, the image of the head would become an emblem of the band, transforming into their mascot known as Coco Loco ("mad/crazy bogeyman" or "mad/crazy head" in Mexican slang), and is seen frequently on album covers and merchandise.
-The severed head is of a drug dealer in a photo taken from a Mexican publication.
-This album saw the addition of Shane Embury on guitar and bass guitar.
+The cover of their first album, Matando Güeros (1993), which featured a severed head being held by a hand, was controversial.
+The image of the head became the band's mascot, El Coco Loco ("mad/crazy bogeyman" or "mad/crazy head" in Mexican slang), appearing frequently on album covers and merchandise.
+The severed head belonged to a drug dealer in a photo taken from a Mexican publication.
+This album featured Shane Embury on guitar and bass.